Uzbekistan Travel Guide

 Other rooms featured local contemporary art, classical art and photography.
 I ended up spending much more time here than at any place I visited in the old town.
 I would highly recommend a visit to Nurullaboy Saroyi.

 There’s a gift shop, which includes the finest selection of Khiva ceramic tiles that depict the Zoroastrian symbol of “ease”.
 These tiles can be found embedded in the walls of every building in the old town of Khiva.

 With tourism established longer in Uzbekistan than in any other country in the region, there’s no shortage of accommodation options throughout the country.

 Uzbekistan is a land of strange, quirky systems, and they don’t come any stranger than the small slips of paper which are handed to you by your hotel at the time of check-out.
-Often on a simple post-it note, this are your all-important registration form, and needs to be kept until you have exited the country.
+Often on a simple post-it note, this are your all-important hotel registration receipt, and needs to retained until you have exited the country.

 Under the current law, all foreigners visiting Uzbekistan on a temporary basis must submit their passport for registration at their place of residence within 72 hours.
 If staying in a hotel or guest house, they will take care of this process for you.
 Every place you stay will register you and issue you with a registration receipt at the time of check-out.

 It’s essential you keep the receipts in case you are asked to provide evidence of registration.
 I was never asked to show these when exiting the country, but you need to hold on to them just in case!

 If you’re staying in a flat or private house, then you should register yourself through the local Department of Registration, which is known as OVIR.